coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-ATN_track-locations.md

 ##### Exercise 1:

-Repeat the steps above with a different dataset.
+Repeat the steps above with a different satellite dataset.
 For example, extract sea surface temperature data using the following dataset:
 <https://coastwatch.pfeg.noaa.gov/erddap/griddap/nesdisGeoPolarSSTN5NRT_Lon0360.html>
 \\ This dataset is a different ERDDAP, so remember to change the base URL. \\ Set the new dataset ID and variable name.